dbader13/StreamWare-website/content/authors/david-bader/_index.md

 ---

-David A. Bader is a Distinguished Professor in the [Department of Computer Science](https://cs.njit.edu/) and founder of the Department of Data Science in the [Ying Wu College of Computing](https://computing.njit.edu/) and Director of the [Institute for Data Science](https://datascience.njit.edu/) at [New Jersey Institute of Technology](https://www.njit.edu/).
+David A. Bader is a Distinguished Professor and founder of the [Department of Data Science](https://ds.njit.edu/) in the [Ying Wu College of Computing](https://computing.njit.edu/) and Director of the [Institute for Data Science](https://datascience.njit.edu/) at [New Jersey Institute of Technology](https://www.njit.edu/).
 Prior to this, he served as founding Professor and Chair of the School of Computational Science and Engineering, College of Computing, at Georgia Institute of Technology.
-He is a Fellow of the IEEE, AAAS, and SIAM.
+He is a Fellow of the IEEE, ACM, AAAS, and SIAM, and a recipient of the IEEE Sidney Fernbach Award.